mutisyap/JJExam/readme.md

     * Maps lecturer to units for a given semester.
     * Does lecturer evaluation based on their response time
     * Broadcasts message to the department
+    * Can grant rights for lecturers to edit marks.
+    * Can close exam marks entry.
+    * Can reopen exams marks entry
 * __Exams Officer__
     * Chairperson roles, except for exams modification